kumuluz/kumuluzee-discovery/README.md

 KumuluzEE Discovery has been designed to support modularity with pluggable service discovery frameworks.
 Currently, etcd and Consul are supported.
 In the future, other discovery frameworks will be supported too (contributions are welcome).

-The extension supports KumuluzEE version 2.4.0 or higher.
+Project supports KumuluzEE version 2.4.0 or higher.

 ## Usage